 All programs are not created equally.
-In order to get a respected education, you should look for brick-and-mortar or online programs that meet certain criteria.
+To get a respected education, you should look for programs that meet specific criteria.
 All good programs, including the best online medical assistant programs, have institutional accreditation, require internships and offer job placement resources.

 How important is accreditation for medical assisting degree programs?

-There are 2 types of accreditation, and it is important for you to understand the differences between them before you look for programs online or at traditional schools.
-The first type is institutional accreditation, which is awarded to universities, colleges, or technical schools as a whole.
-The second type is program accreditation, which is granted by professional organizations to specific programs within a university, like a business program.
+There are 2 types of accreditation.
+It is important for you to understand the differences between them before you look into accredited programs.
+The first type is institutional accreditation which is awarded to universities, colleges, or technical schools as a whole.
+The second type is program accreditationwhich is granted by professional organizations to specific programs within a university, like a business program.

-No matter what subject you study, you should always attend a school that is institutionally accredited.
+No matter the academic discipline you pursue, it is crucial to select a school that has obtained institutional accreditation.
 It is especially important to make sure that your school is accredited if you are interested in attending medical assistant online programs.

-However, program accreditation requirements are somewhat less clear.
-You do not need to graduate from a specially accredited program in order to get a job as an administrative or clinical medical assistant.
-But if you want to become a certified medical assistant, your program must be accredited.
-According to the Bureau of Labor Statistics, there are 2 accrediting agencies in this field.
-Therefore, you should look for medical assisting programs that are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).
+Program accreditation requirements tend to be less clear.
+You do not need to graduate from a specially accredited program to get a job as an administrative or clinical medical assistant.
+To attain certification as a medical assistant, it is imperative that your program holds accreditation.
+The Bureau of Labor Statistics shows that there are 2 accrediting agencies in this field.
+You should look for medical assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).

 You can find an accredited medical assistant program online or at a brick-and-mortar school.
 And since there is no difference in the standards for online programs for medical assistants and brick-and-mortar medical assistant programs, you can view program accreditation as a stamp of approval whether you are looking for medical assistant schools online or not.